 Success Story: From Newspaper to Fuel

 A student's investigation into biofuel finds support and mentorship in the Science Buddies Ask an Expert forums.
+Assistance from a Bio-Rad Expert helped fuel this student's interest in environmental science and led to a successful advanced science investigation.

 Having utilized Science Buddies resources in previous years, Naima Raza was no stranger to science fairs or to Science Buddies when she consulted Experts in the Ask an Expert forum about her 8th grade environmental science project.
 With the assistance of an Expert from Bio-Rad Laboratories, Naima turned her interest in biofuels into an award-winning project.